apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 The query parameters, if any, of the transaction.
 Refer to `Requests vs.
 Responses`_ for more information on determining the context in which the transaction's URL is evaluated.

+This condition is *deprecated* as of ATS v7.1.x, please use e.g. %{URL:QUERY}
+or %{CLIENT-URL:QUERY} instead.

 RANDOM
 ~~~~~~